Richmond-area schools surpass 100 confirmed COVID-19 cases among employees

 At least 106 public school employees have tested positive for COVID-19 across Chesterfield, Hanover, Henrico and Richmond since March, according to school officials.

-All four districts are in week three of fall instruction, with Hanover County Public Schools being the only area system to bring students back into classrooms.
-Chesterfield schools plans to begin phasing students back next week; next month, Henrico schools will weigh moving to a hybrid model.
+All four districts are in week three of fall instruction, with Hanover County Public Schools being the only one to bring students back into classrooms.
+Chesterfield County Public Schools plans to begin phasing students back next week; next month, Henrico County Public Schools will weigh moving to a hybrid model.

-A tally comprised of information from school officials and system-issued communications issued since last March shows at least 15 cases in Hanover; 33 cases in Chesterfield; 22 cases in Richmond; and 30 cases in Henrico.
+A tally of school employees with COVID-19, based on information from school officials and district-issued communications since March, shows at least 21 cases in Hanover; 33 in Chesterfield; 22 in Richmond; and 30 in Henrico.

-Hanover's cases include 12 among staff and three among students, spokesman Chris Whitley said Wednesday.
+Hanover spokesman Chris Whitley said Wednesday that so far this month, the school system has had 12 cases among staff and three among students.
 About 60% of the system's students opted to return to schools; the remainder are taking classes online.

-Whitley in August said nine employees had tested positive since March but did not disclose in which schools or administration buildings.
-On Tuesday, the school system confirmed two people had tested positive on two separate school buses.
+In addition to the 12 staff cases so far in September, Whitley said in in August that nine employees had tested positive since March but did not disclose in which schools or administration buildings.
+On Tuesday, the school system confirmed two people had tested positive on two school buses.
 The district did not say if the people were drivers or riders.

-The number of Chesterfield County schools' cases nearly doubled since the end of August, to 33, with 17 employees testing positive between Aug.
+The number of cases for Chesterfield schools has nearly doubled since the end of August, to 33, with 17 employees testing positive between Aug.
 26 and Tuesday, according to a spokesman.

-Select K-12 Chesterfield special education students are slated to return to classrooms Tuesday.
-Chesterfield’s school board meets twice a month to receive recommendations on the timetable for phased reopening from the district’s Health Committee.
+Select K-12 Chesterfield special education students are slated to return to classrooms this coming Tuesday.
+Chesterfield’s School Board meets twice a month to receive recommendations on the timetable for phased reopening from the district’s Health Committee.

 As students re-enter into the building, the entire school will be notified if an employee tests positive for COVID-19, said Shawn Smith, a schools spokesman.
 The name of the infected person won’t be shared, school officials previously said.